 In the meantime, mix the rest of the powdered sugar with the rest of the vanilla powder.

-Carefully remove the vanilla crescents (version 1) from the tray while it is still warm and roll them carefully in the sugar mixture.
+Carefully remove the vanilla crescents (version 1) from the tin while they are still warm and then carefully roll them in the sugar mixture.

 Let the vanilla crescents (version 2) cool down first.
 Then they won't break so easily.
 Then sprinkle them with the sugar mixture.

 Then keep the vanilla crescents in a cookie jar.
-They taste particularly good with tea or as part of a cookie plate at Christmas time.
+For example, they taste particularly good with tea or as part of a cookie plate at Christmas time.

 In these cookbooks you will find cookie recipes